3 arrested in Italy funicular crash; clamp deactivated brake - WTMJ

 Carabinieri Lt.
 Col. Alberto Cicognani said at least one of the three people questioned overnight admitted to what happened.
 He said the fork-shaped clamp had been placed on the emergency brake to deactivate it because the brake was engaging spontaneously and preventing the funicular from working.

 “Because of a malfunction, the brake was continuing to engage even when it wasn’t supposed to,” Cicognani told Sky TG24.
-“To prevent the cabin from halting during the transport of passengers, they chose to not remove the dispositive that blocked the emergency brake.”
+“To prevent the cabin from halting while transporting passengers, they chose to not remove the dispositive that blocked the emergency brake.”

 “In this way, the brake couldn’t function, and this brought about the fact that when the cable broke, the cabin fell backwards,” he said.

-Sky and the LaPresse news agency identified the three people arrested as the owner of the cable car service, the company’s director and the service chief.
+Sky and the LaPresse news agency identified the three people arrested as the owner of the cable car service, the director of the lift and the service chief.

 Bossi, the Verbania prosecutor heading the investigation, said the deactivation of the brake was clearly designed as a stop-gap measure to allow the funicular to continue operating.
 She told reporters that investigators think it was done with “the full knowledge” of the cable car company’s owners.